Baloch people in Iran: Culture

+Two Baloch girls in Zahedan in the Sistan-Balochistan province of Iran.

 Rug weaving is a common profession among the Baloch nomads of Khorasan.
 Balochi rugs, floor coverings made by the Baloch, are often sold widely in the carpet market and rug weaving industry of Iran.

-The Baloch have their own dress code and have preserved the Baloch dress, which is their culture.
+The Baloch have their own dress code and have preserved the Baloch dress.
 Balochi needlework and Balochi handicrafts are the art of Baloch women in Iran.
-Among the most important centers of Balochi embroidery are Espakeh, Fanuj, Bampur, Irandegan, Marandegan and Jaleq.
+Among the most important centers of Balochi embroidery are Espakeh, Fanuj, Bampur, Irandegan, Marandegan, and Jaleq.

 Balochi music is popular among the Baloch people of Iran, and many artists are active in this field.